What is Occupational Therapy (OT)?

 Occupational therapy formally began in March 1917, in Clifton Spring, New York.
 George Borton and Dr. William Rush Danton and Eleanor Clarke Slagle and some others started the National Society for the Promotion of Occupational Therapy.
 They were from a different background, but they shared a common belief and interest in the therapeutic use of Occupation.

 In 1917, the United States entered world war I. Due to the war, an urgent requirement of rehab professionals increased.
-World War I resulted in rapid growth of occupational therapy for physical dysfunction.
+World War I resulted in the rapid growth of occupational therapy for physical dysfunction.

 In 1923 the National Society for the Promotion of Occupational Therapy changed its name to the American Occupational Therapy Association (AOTA).